Yula Paluy, a Birth Doula trained with Cornerstone Doula Trainings. I work with clients in SF, East Bay, & Marin.

 The services can be customized to fit your needs.
 Sliding-scale fee based on your household income.

 During our prenatal meetings, we will discuss your hopes, concerns, and questions around birth, and I will help you formulate your birth preferences.
 If this is your first birth, I will walk you in detail through what to expect during the different stages of labor.
 If it's a subsequent birth, we'll talk about what worked well in previous labor(s) and how we can do better.
-We'll explore various techniques to help with the intensity of labor, such as breathing, positioning, visualization, counterpressure, eye and physical contact, and more.
+We'll explore various approaches that are helpful in labor, such as breathing, positioning, visualization, eye and physical contact, and more.

 I will be available to you by phone and email from the moment we decide to work together, and will be on-call 24/7 from 37 weeks on.